openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

       pip install --upgrade iotedgehubdev

 * Create a container repository, like [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
-* For better Azure integration:
 * Make sure that the VS Code Azure Account extension is installed and utilized:
     1. **CTRL-Shift-P**
     1. `Azure: Sign In`
 * Make sure that the VS Code Azure IoT Hub Toolkit extension is installed and utilized:
     1. **CTRL-Shift-P**
     1. `Azure IoT Hub: Select IoT Hub`

 ### For development of this extension, or running from source code directly